-As part of the Human Resources/Relations Orientation, the Environmental Safety and Health Department provides personnel with information concerning the employee safety programs on campus.
-Those who will be involved with the use of hazardous chemicals as defined by this plan will be notified that they must attend additional training upon their initial assignment in the laboratory.
-The chairperson of the academic department will be responsible for notifying these persons of the requirements for training by the department.
+As part of the new hire orientation process, the Environmental Safety and Health Department provides oncoming research personnel with information concerning the employee safety programs on campus.
+Those who will be involved with the use of hazardous chemicals as defined by this plan will be required to complete training upon their initial assignment in the laboratory.
+The chairperson of the academic department and the principal investigator or supervising faculty/staff will be responsible for notifying these persons of the requirements for training by the department.

 If new procedures are implemented for use of chemicals, additional training must be provided to the employee.
 Refresher training sessions will be conducted as needed.
 Records of training will be forwarded to the Environmental Safety and Health Department.
+Initial training should be completed within the first 90 days of employment or prior to work beginning in the laboratory, whichever occurs first.

 VII.
-RECORD KEEPING
+RECORDKEEPING